-Nic Webb lives and works in London.
-He studied Fine Art at Brighton University, graduating in 1994 and tutors greenwood making at university of the Arts London and Westdean College in Chichester.
+Nic Webb lives and works in East Sussex.
+He studied Fine Art at Brighton University, graduating in 1994 and tutors and lectures on elemental making.

 Works by Aneta Regel, Eleanor Lakelin, Ernst Gamperl, Gareth Neal, Helen Carnac and David Gates, Jim Partridge, Joseph Walsh, Liam Flynn, Marc Ricourt, Michael Peterson, Nic Webb, Peter Marigold, Wycliffe Stutchbury.

 Featuring works by Thomas Bohle, Christopher Duffy, Michael Geersten, Zaha Hadid and Gareth Neal, Liam Flynn, Peter Marigold, Philip Moulthrop, Michael Peterson, Marc Ricourt, Nic Webb.

 Booth curated by Sarah Myerscough and featuring objects by:

 A selection of new works by our contemporary makers and designers.